codefit-consulting/codefit-consulting.github.io/_portfolio/project6.md

 - **a fully-featured CRM system** allowing staff to control the content of customer-facing pages
 - **a media asset library** with image/video upload, editing and optimisation
-- **a comprehensive admin-system** allowing staff to manage all aspects of packages, departures, bookings, payments, etc.
+- **a comprehensive admin system** allowing staff to manage packages, departures, bookings, payments, etc.
 - and much more...

 The main application is built using **Ruby on Rails**, backed by a **Postgres**